cedricloneux/cedricloneux/README.md

 - 🎓 Studying Software engineering
 - 🤓 Mainly self taught and passionate about technology since my childhood
 -  My core language is [Swift](https://docs.swift.org/swift-book/) and I use it to make apps for  devices and CLI for linux/macOS
-- 🌱 Currently learning Solidity, C++
+- 🌱 Currently learning: Solidity, C++
 - ⏩	I plan to learn next: Kotlin, Swift (server-side)
 - 🤩 Enthusiast about [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software), [blockchain](https://wikipedia.org/wiki/Blockchain), AI and many others innovative technologies
 - 🧹Advocate clean and easy to maintain code